-The average cost to tile a shower is around $2,700, which includes the tile, setting materials, and professional installation, but it can go up to $10,000 or more.
-If your shower is outdated, worse for wear, or just not meeting your desired aesthetic, a fresh tile job can change up its look.
-The type of tile you choose will impact your budget most, but other variables like size and labor costs also play a role.
+The average cost to tile a shower is around $2,700 which includes the tile, setting materials, and professional installation, but it can go up to $10,000 or more.
+If your shower is outdated, worse for wear, or doesn’t meet your desired aesthetic, a fresh tile job can change up its look.
+The type of tile you choose has the biggest impact on your budget, but other variables like size and labor also play a role.
 Here’s what it could cost to tile your shower.

 Since the price of the shower tile you choose will play a big role in your overall costs, let’s break down the most common types of tile.